 The very mention of health tips brings to mind the regular ideas – drinking hot water, avoiding junk food, sleeping on time and so on.
 But these are the conventional ones and are done to death.
 No, we are not saying that these are not effective anymore, they are!
 But in this article, let us look at health tips that are unconventional; tips that might seem counterintuitive to you, even funny!
 They may be strange health tips but super useful!

 So, let us look at 11 strange-but-true health tips:

 Health Tip #1 Want to nap better?
 Just drink coffee!

 According to the Japanese, they conducted a survey where people took coffee naps, i.e. by consuming 200 mg of coffee and then take a 20-minute power nap or rest.
 These people felt more alert and did well on their tests.
 But isn’t drinking coffee supposed to keep you wide awake?
 When one consumes coffee, the caffeine kicks in and clears the adenosine, a molecule in the brain that triggers alertness.
-So, when Adenosine levels increase, they one more tired.
-Therefore, napping at this time helps to flush out the adenosine, and with drinking coffee, it reduces the effect of the molecule further.
+So, when Adenosine levels increase, they make one more tired.
+Therefore, napping at this time helps to flush out the adenosine and drinking coffee, reduces the effect of the molecule further.
 This results in better naps!

 Health Tip #2 Want beautiful pearly whites?
 Don’t brush your teeth right after you eat!

 Au contraire to what people say, don’t brush your teeth right after you eat or drink.
-This holds true for when you have just had foods that are acidic – citrus fruits, health drinks, soda and tomatoes etc. It softens the teeth enamel and brushing can chip it off.
+This holds true for when you have just had foods that are acidic – citrus fruits, health drinks, soda and tomatoes, etc. It softens the teeth enamel and brushing can chip it off.
 It may also erode the layer beneath it.
 It is best to wait for at least half an hour before brushing.